quangkhuat1995/Create-Random-Color/README.md

 - [x] Make "add" function, display in the UI.
 - [x] Deals with localStorage to save, get, remove colors.
 - [x] Add Linear mode with same functions.
-- [ ] Display bg-color with the lastest added color when reopen or refresh browser.
+- [x] Display bg-color with the lastest added color when reopen (refresh) browser, when change view mode, when detele last chosen color (7/7/2020)
 - [ ] Let user able to choose linear direction.(Input field or graphic way).
 Valid input form.
 - [ ] Change bg-color with event "keyup".
 Right after Direction field is typed.
 - [ ] \(Optional) Apply color to background of Text.